openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

     - Single Common Name containing The API server DNS/IPAddress or a wildcard entry (wildcard certificate).
     - Multiple Subject Alternative Names (SAN) containing the API server DNS/IPAddress.

-* As a MicroShift administrator, I want to provide additional DNS names for each certificate.
+* As a MicroShift administrator, I want to provide additional DNS names for each certificate (in the Microshift config).

 ### Goals
 * Allow MicroShift administrator to configure Microshift with externally generated certificates and